 This Policy and related procedures define the responsibilities of University employees who routinely handle Cash receipts as a part of their normal business operations.
-Infrequent or one-time Cash receipts are also subject to this Policy and must be deposited with the University Cashier’s Office in accordance with State statutes and procedures herein.
+Infrequent or one-time Cash receipts are also subject to this Policy and must be deposited with the Office of the Bursar in accordance with State statutes and procedures herein.

 I. Policy Statement and Purpose

 All payments received by the University must be receipted and deposited in accordance with applicable State statutes and the University’s Cash Management Plan.
 All payments received must be substantiated by the use of an electronic system, Cash register, mail log, admission ticket(s), or the issuance of pre-numbered receipts.

 Safeguarding assets is vital to University operations, and it is important that employees who have access to Cash be aware of their responsibilities.
 Adequate internal controls are maintained at both the institutional and departmental levels to ensure the security of University assets.

 A. Cash: Currency, coins, checks, money orders, credit/debit card payments, and electronic funds transfers (ACH/Wire transfers).

 B. Receipt: A document serving as proof of payment and provided to the payer for payments made to University Collection Points, including all payments and deposits submitted to the Office of the Bursar.

 C. University Collection Point: A department or other entity that has been authorized by the University Bursar, or authorized designee, to collect funds on behalf of the University.

 This Policy and related procedures apply to all academic and administrative units, organizations, and employees of UNC Charlotte.